-During a one-week summer workshop in the archives and on the site of Drawing Matter, Somerset, students will explore drawing as key tool of architecture and engineering.
-Through research into the Drawing Matter Collection and through the construction of survey drawings and spatial fabrications measuring and observing the site, drawing will be explored as a corporeal form of measuring and conceiving our environment.
+During a one-week Summer Workshop in the archives and on the site of Drawing Matter, Somerset, students will explore drawing as a fundamental tool in both architecture and engineering.
+Through research into the Drawing Matter Collection and the construction of survey drawings and spatial fabrications, drawing will be explored as a corporeal form of measuring and conceiving our environment.
 The Drawing Matter site, Shatwell Farm, Somerset, UK, offers a unique setting as drawing archive as well as testing ground for construction.

-Raffael Baur, architect and external Lecturer EPFL Lausanne
+Raffael Baur, architect and external lecturer ENAC EPFL

 Niall Hobhouse, collector and writer, Drawing Matter Director

 Contact & registration

 For questions or to register, write to [email protected]